jdbean/blog-mirror/_posts/2018-05-08-Unintended-Consequences.md

 ---
 layout: post
 title: "On Unintended Consequences"
+subtitle: The Choices We Make and the Trouble They Cause
 date:  2018-05-08
 description: > #(optional)
     Investigating the security and privacy implications of software engineering